websanova/vue-auth/README.md

 * Stability for extend functionality.
 * Driver centric model for "router", "resource" and "authentication".
 * The options for `router`, `http` and `auth` must be set now and will not auto bind (this is because webpack would pre load all drivers with dynamic variable).
+* Added `loginData.fetchUser` option to allow disabling of user fetch on login (which will also be disabled on refreshes).

 ### v1.5.x-beta